theoeif/zigzag/README.md

          - see friends of friends events when Number > 300 : marker and project.
          - Found list of friends insatead of user on the plateform.
     - People could add their circle into a project.
     - Introduce some public event when Number > 1000
+- Implementing a dapp for financing project through the blockchain.

 # Credits and references